psychemedia/middle-english-romances/sir-orfeo.md

 And all his lordings at the sight
 Crowded about his feet, to cling
 And shout for joy with all their might,
-" Thou art our lord, sir, and our king ! "
+" Thou art our lord, sir, and our king! "

 Sure all were glad when they had heard;
 Quickly they led him in with glee,